Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 ## How to get insured

-If you are self-employed, **don't choose health insurance yourself**.
-It's a *really* bad idea.
-You can make expensive mistakes.
+If you are self-employed, **never choose health insurance yourself**.
+It's a complicated decision, and you can make expensive mistakes.
 The best option depends on your citizenship, your income, your health, and your plans for the future.

 [Ask my health insurance expert](/guides/german-health-insurance#insurance-brokers) to help you find better, cheaper health insurance.